Aura Seaways

-Aura Seaways is a RoPax ferry operated by DFDS Seaways on their Klaipėda–Karlshamn route in the Baltic region.
+Aura Seaways is a roll-on/roll-off ferry operated by DFDS Seaways on the Klaipėda–Kiel route in the Baltic region.
 She is the first of a new class of Ropax ferries intended to operate the Baltic route with her sister ship Luna Seaways expected to join her in spring 2022.
-The ferry was assembled at Guangzhou Shipyard International and is currently the largest RoPax in the company's fleet.
-The completion of Aura Seaways also mark the first newbuilt passenger vessel contracted by DFDS in nearly 40 years.
+The ferry was built by Guangzhou Shipyard International.